NZRS/wavetrace/README.md

 ## The Process of Creating Coverage - Short Version##

-1. Get the Digital Elevation Model Files and convert of .sdf
+1. Get the Digital Elevation Model Files and convert to .sdf
   * Either get from NASA using get_data.py which scrapes and converts to .sdf files, or;
   * Copy already processed .sdf files from a local source
   * Or download from NZRS (once we have a site up)